BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 Tango Card's API is flexible, secure, and straightforward.
 It allows any server to purchase gift cards and is intended for users requiring high volume transactions and processes.

 <a name="tango_card_sdks"></a>
-## Tango Card SDKs ##
+### Tango Card SDKs ###
-There are several Tango Card SDKs currently available that use the Tango Card API:
+For those developers that do not wish to develope directly with our Tango Card API, there are several Tango Card SDKs currently available that use the Tango Card API:
 <ul>
     <li><a href="https://github.com/tangocarddev/TangoCard_DotNet_SDK" target="_blank">Tango Card C#/.Net 4.0 SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_PHP_SDK" target="_blank">Tango Card PHP SDK</a></li>